gavinlyonsrepo/RpiMotorLib/README.md

 Usage
 -------------------------------------------

 In addition to library files a small script is installed to display version and help information.

-Run the help script by typing (for Linux systems) RpiMotorScriptLib.py -[options]
+Run the information script by typing (for Linux systems) RpiMotorScriptLib.py -[options]

 Options list :